$200.00 – $695.00

-ThermaX™ PEKK (PolyEtherKetoneKetone) is made using Arkema Kepstan® PEKK and is one of the highest-performance polymers in world.
-A leading material in the PAEK family, PEKK has exceptional mechanical, thermal, and chemical resistance properties, while being substantially easier to print than PEEK, it’s one of the easiest ultra-polymers to 3D print period.
+ThermaX™ PEKK-C (PolyEtherKetoneKetone) is made using Arkema Kepstan® PEKK and is one of the highest-performance polymers in world.
+A leading material in the PAEK family, PEKK has exceptionally good mechanical, thermal, and chemical resistance properties.
+It is also not only substantially easier to print than PEEK, it’s one of the easiest ultra-polymers to 3D print period.

 - Outstanding mechanical, thermal, and chemical resistance

-Annealing (post crystalizing) 3D Printed PEKK Parts: Parts printed with PEKK may be annealed after printing to ramp-up the crystallinity in the resin.
+Parts printed with PEKK may be annealed after printing to ramp-up the crystallinity in the resin.
 This will maximize mechanical, thermal, and chemical resistance properties.
-Printed parts will be transparent golden in color and then turn an opaque tan color once annealed (see picture above).
-If you do not post-crystallize the PEKK parts, then the maximum use temperature is 150°C. If you do post-crystallize, then the maximum use temperature is 260°C. So you can choose which route to go depending on the needs of your part.
+Printed parts will be transparent golden in color and then turn an opaque tan color once annealed.
+If you do not anneal the PEKK parts, then the maximum use temperature is 150°C. If you do anneal, the maximum use temperature is 260°C. You can choose which route to go depending on the needs of your part.

-- Step 1: Place part in an oven and raise the temperature to 160c, allow to remain at that temperature for 30 minutes.
+- Step 1: Place your part in an oven and raise the temperature to 160°C, allow to remain at that temperature for 30 minutes.

-- Step 2: Raise the oven temperature to 200c and allow the part to remain their until it turns a uniform tan color.
-Timing will depend on the temperature uniformity and circulation of the air inside the oven, and part surface area and size.
-Allow your part to cool prior to handling part.
+- Step 2: Raise the oven temperature to 200°C and allow the part to remain their until it turns a uniform tan color.
+Timing will depend on the temperature uniformity, the air circulation inside the oven, and part surface area and size.
+Allow your part to cool prior to handling.

 Kepstan® is a registered trademark of Arkema

 Antero™ and Fortus® are trademark of Stratasys

 Send us a message and we'll reach out as soon as we can!